IHTM03342 - Files: VIP and Royal files

 VIP cases

-A number of cases are classified as Very Important People (VIPs) and are accorded a higher level of security.
+A number of cases are classified as Very Important People (VIPs) and are treated with a higher level of security.
 They are worked and stored separately and access is restricted on COMPASS.

 There are two main categories:

-If you are dealing with the estate of someone who you consider might fall into this category, you should refer the case to the Secure Cases portfolio holder.
+If you are dealing with the estate of someone who is in the public eye, for example, a musician, actor or politician, you should refer the case to the Secure Cases Officer, in Compliance.

 Members of the Royal Family, foreign Royalty and heads of state